Norwalk DCF Lawyer

 A DCF substantiation finding could have long term implications.
 The results may be published in a public registry, which could lead to personal embarrassment and professional complications.
 The findings could trigger further action, including limitations on parental rights or even removal of the child from your home.

 When you work with an experienced Norwalk DCF lawyer, you gain a legal advocate who will fight for your rights and the welfare of your family.
 Having an ally can prepare you for the process and help you avoid common mistakes that increase the potential for adverse consequences.
-For a free consultation to learn how a knowledgeable DCF attorney could help you reach a positive outcome, call Mark Sherman Law.
+To learn how a knowledgeable DCF attorney could help you reach a positive outcome, call Mark Sherman Law.